ippontech/blog-usa/posts/auditing-using-javers.md

 # Auto audit annotations

-Auditing specific entities can be done very easy without additionnal code, simply add the @JaversSpringDataAuditable on the corresponding Spring Data repositories.
+Auditing specific entities can be done very easily without additional code.
+Simply add the `@JaversSpringDataAuditable` annotation on the corresponding Spring Data repositories.

 Example on MongoRepository
 ```